I have IBS, Now What? Your Beginner’s Guide

 Figuring out what foods might be a trigger for your IBS involves a bit of trial and error.
 There isn’t a perfect or best place to start.
 Basic dietary change can be trying a Paleo diet or the low FODMAP diet.

 The low-FODMAP diet is an evidence-based intervention that has helped many people to subdue their symptoms.
 But it is a bit tricky to implement well.
-That is why I am launching The Low-FODMAP fix so that my clients can work through the details in a systematic and effective way.
+That is why I created The Low-FODMAP fix as an option to work your way through the details in a systematic and effective way.

 Remember how I mentioned that these suggestions are the preliminary steps for IBS management?
 It is 100% possible to be on an elimination diet for too long.
 I’ve seen it again and again with my clients.
 Here’s more on that topic: Have you been on an elimination diet too long?